Epirubicin (By injection)

 EllenceThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to epirubicin, doxorubicin, daunorubicin, idarubicin, or mitoxantrone.
-You should not receive it if you are pregnant, or if you have heart failure or had a recent heart attack.
+You should not receive it if you had an allergic reaction to epirubicin, doxorubicin, daunorubicin, idarubicin, mitoxantrone, or if you are pregnant or breastfeeding.

 How to Use This Medicine: